MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 We have reached a cooperation with the third-party distribution platform [MirrorChyan](https://mirrorchyan.com/).

 Now, when the resources need to be updated, a notification will pop up.

-And if you buy its service and fill in the CDK, the resources will be automatically updated.
+If you buy its service and fill in the CDK, the resources will be automatically updated.
+And MAA itself will also get updates from MirrorChyan.

 ---